Niseko is getting more and more international, and so many people from overseas come every year to work during the winter for the powder snow.

 There is more demand for used kei cars than general cars, so you will have a higher chance of getting a good price when you need to resell it.

-Good to know: cars are harder to resell in Japan
+One thing to note: cars are harder to resell in Japan

-One thing to be mindful of is that the price of cars tend to drop drastically in Japan compared to Western countries.
+One thing to be mindful of is that the price of cars tends to drop drastically in Japan compared to other countries.

 In fact, it might even be difficult to get half of your money back…!

-If it is a car that was first registered more than 10 years back, chances are you would just be able to discard it for free.
+If it is a car that was first registered more than 10 years back, the car wouldn’t have any value left (unless it’s a vintage car.)

-We had some British friends that bought a car together and had the hardest time selling it and ended up discarding it and came out really expensive for them, so be careful!
+We had some British friends that bought a car and had the most difficult time selling it and ended up discarding it.

 Take One Otaru can help you with your car purchase